 Amazon will send system updates to the Fires and these can result in glitches.
 Here is one example: Normally, access to the Amazon app store is blocked in FreeTime but after one system update the app store was open for browsing.
-Even though purchasing was still blocked this was still a problem since there are some really awful apps and games out there.
+Even though purchasing was still blocked, this was still a problem since there are some really awful apps and games out there.
 This hasn’t happened in quite awhile, but it’s good to be aware of the possibility, and to very routinely check your children’s Fires for any issues.

 The child safe web browser is not fool proof.
 FreeTime now comes with an option for a child safe web browser.
 You can choose to allow all of Amazon’s pre-selected content or you can choose to just add your own.
 I recommend just adding your own, since as with FreeTime Unlimited, Amazon and I don’t always see eye to eye about what I think is appropriate for my children.
 I am very impressed with the browser overall and Amazon has done a very thorough job of making it as child safe as possible.
 They won’t even allow you to add many commerce websites for example, including blocking access to Amazon itself.
 Just be careful that the websites you do add are totally safe for your children.
 Some websites have user forums, for example, that you may not realize your child could have access to.

 The web browser also has a great feature for adding specific YouTube videos so that your child can safely watch them.
 They are stripped of ads.
 Just be careful with what videos you add.
 I was testing this feature out and grabbed a YouTube video of the Impressionists since we are studying Claude Monet.
 I was a little horrified at the lack of clothing on some of the selected art prints that were included on the video, so was pretty quick in deleting.